 Real Estate Quarterly Review

-Circle Property saw its share price rise 9.9% in the quarter following its announcement that it would sell assets and return capital to shareholders after suffering a persistently wide discount.
+Circle Property was the only other fund to see its share price rise in the quarter.
+It has previously announced that it would sell assets and return capital to shareholders after suffering a persistently wide discount.

 Significant rating changes

 Figures 5 and 6 show how premiums and discounts to NAV have moved over the course of the quarter.

 Many of the positive rating changes were discussed in the previous section.
 Of the others, private rented sector residential developer PRS REIT saw a slight narrowing of its premium to NAV as its share price fell just 1.8% in the quarter (versus an average fall across listed real estate companies of 10.2%).
 Demand for rented accommodation could grow as interest rates rise, leaving homeownership out of reach for many would-be first-time buyers and forcing others in to renting.